tomdoyoon/Chicago-Airbnb-Exploration/README.md

 Please read the full report for further insights about the observations and findings.

 - Listings with reviews that can accommodate  2, 4, and 10 have the steepest negative slope when comparing miles away from Lincoln Park and nightly price.
 This is similar to listings without reviews where listings that accommodate 2, 3, and 4 have strong negative slopes.
+For example, a property that can accommodate 2-4 will have a bigger drop in nightly price per mile away from Lincoln Park.
 - The correlation between amount of beds and nightly price, while positively correlated (.45, .23 for listings with reviews and without reviews, respectively), flattens out after 5 beds.
 - A similar effect is observable in bedrooms, where while positively correlated with price (.49, .28 for listing with reviews and without reviews, respectively), flattens out after 5-6 bedrooms.
 - There does not seem to be strong positive relationships with monthly availability for listings with reviews.
 The top positively correlated factor has a correlation of .13.
-There appears to be a weak positive correlation with hosts verified using emails and phones, and accommodation with monthly availability for listings without reviews.
-This is understandable as listings that have no reviews and a lot of accommodations may not be popular booking options.
+There appears to be a weak positive correlation with hosts verified using emails and phones and accommodation with monthly availability, for listings without reviews.
+This is understandable as listings that have no reviews and a lot of accommodations may not be popular booking options as a consumer may have some skepticism.
-- Listings with reviews do not have strong negatively correlated features with monthly availability either.
+- Listings with reviews do not have strong negatively correlated features with monthly availability, either.
 The strongest negative correlation is -.12.